LDI: Localized Data Imputation for Text-Rich Tables: Preliminary

-\textbf{Goals:} The goal of this paper is to take a dataset $\mathcal{D}$ and predict the entries in the target attribute $A_T$ for each tuple $t_i$ where $t_i [A_T] = \varnothing$, by focusing only on the most relevant attributes and tuples.
-We introduce a localized imputation method that uses the reasoning capabilities of LLMs while addressing key practical needs.
-Specifically, our method aims to (1) achieve high imputation accuracy in real-world datasets, even when the missing values depend on complex and unknown relationships, (2) improve explainability by making it possible to trace which parts of the input influenced the prediction and why they were selected, (3) handle common challenges such as formatting inconsistencies or noisy fields without relying on strict assumptions, and (4) minimize the need for external datasets or task-specific resources, allowing the method to be applied more broadly and efficiently.
+\textbf{Goal.} Given a dataset $\mathcal{D}$, the objective is to produce an imputed dataset $\hat{\mathcal{D}}$ by predicting missing entries of a target attribute $A_T$, reconstructing the ground truth dataset $\mathcal{D}^*$.
+LDI focuses on identifying the most relevant tuples and attributes for each imputation task and leveraging the reasoning capabilities of LLMs to achieve the following: (1) high imputation accuracy in real-world datasets, even when missing values depend on complex and unknown relationships; (2) improved interpretability by tracing which parts of the input influenced each prediction; (3) robustness to noise and formatting inconsistencies without relying on strict assumptions; and (4) minimal dependence on external data or task-specific resources, enabling broader and more efficient applicability.

-\textbf{Assumptions:} Our method is based on the assumption that missing values can be inferred from repeated patterns and textual cues in the data.
-Specifically, we assume that (1)~at least one other attribute is related to $A_T$ (the attribute with missing entries), meaning the missing values can be predicted from the wording, structure, or textual cues present in the other fields, and (2)~some values of $A_T$ occur multiple times across different tuples, allowing the model to learn meaningful associations from this repetition.
-We discuss this further in the next section.
+\textbf{Assumptions.} We assume that (1)~some values of $A_T$ (the attribute with missing entries) appear more than once across tuples, allowing the model to learn associations from these repetitions, and (2)~one or more textual or categorical attributes are correlated with $A_T$ through textual, structural, or contextual cues.
+Similar assumptions are commonly made in prior work on data imputation~\cite{rekatsinas2017holoclean, breve2022renuver, rezig2021horizon, zhang2008missing}.